quantic-project2-web-application/AAA_front_end_P2/README.md

 # AAA-FrontEnd-Project2

-- React + Vite (JSX)   implementing required pages like Index, Menu, Reservations, About, and Gallery.
+- React + Vite (JSX)
 - React Router for multi-page navigation to meet the five-page requirement cleanly.
 - Fetch/Axios for API calls to the Flask backend, handling JSON responses and errors.
-- Tailwind CSS:  Grid/Flexbox for responsive layouts, as specified by the UI/UX guidance in the project. (taiwind)
+- Tailwind CSS:  Grid/Flexbox for responsive layouts, as specified by the UI/UX guidance in the project.

-** Set up Environment in the Terminal**
+# Set up Environment in the Terminal

 Step 1.
 Install Node & npm in the teminal
-  #Check if you have Make sure Node.js and npm are installed.
-(Check with node -v  and "npm -v.)
+  Check if you have Make sure Node.js and npm are installed.
+  Check with node -v  and "npm -v.)

 Step 2 Run the React App
- // In the terminal navigate to the folder:  cd FolderName
+- In the terminal navigate to the folder:  cd FolderName
-// Install npm modules for the app to work: npm install
+- Install npm modules for the app to work: npm install
- // Run dev command to open the React app and obtain URL:  npm run dev
+- Open the React app and obtain URL:  npm run dev

+For a front end perspective you will be able to navigate and experience the website

+Step 3 Activate Repositories AAA_front_end_admin_P2 and AAA-Backend
+- Follow the Readme files from the AdminFront-end and Back-end to Run them.
+- Once you have obtained all 3 URLs you can experience the whole website, managing reservations and newsletters.